Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

+\figref{fig:typing_effs} shows the semantic typing rules for \maybelange{}, extending those of \maybelang{} with observable write effect qualifiers ($\EPS$), denoting the set of locations (in the pre-state) that may be modified during the execution.
+The effect rules are straightforward: the final effect of a compound term combines the effects of sub-terms with the intrinsic effect of this term.
+For example, the effects of assignments (rule \textsc{E:=}) consist of two parts: (1) the effects $\EPS[1]$ and $\EPS[2]$, which are those of sub-terms, and (2) the effect $\FX{\NFQ{p}}$, which denotes the reachable locations from variables in $\NFQ{p}$ being modified.
+The final effects are sequential composition of those effects.
+In a flow-insensitive effect system like $\maybelange$, the composition is defined as set union .~\footnote{ One could also incorporate a flow-sensitive effect system, as suggested by~\citet{DBLP:journals/pacmpl/BaoWBJHR21}, to model more complex effects.}

-The syntactic typing judgments have the form $\G[\flt] \ts t: \ty[p]{T}\ \EPS$, and the typing rules have the same shape as the semantic ones, but turning the symbol $\models$ (in \figref{fig:typing_effs}) into the symbol $\ts$.
+\bfparagraph{Fundamental Theorem and Adequacy} The syntactic typing judgments have the form $\G[\flt] \ts t: \ty[p]{T}\ \EPS$, and the typing rules have the same shape as the semantic ones, but turning the symbol $\models$ into the symbol $\ts$.
+We have proved the compatibility lemmas, fundamental theorem and adequacy for \maybelange{}.
+The fundamental theorem follows immediately from the compatibility lemmas, and adequacy, semantic type safety, and termination follow from the fundamental theorem and the definition of semantic term interpretation.